spm/spm-docs/docs/tutorials/opm_preprocessing/introduction.md

 OPM data is inherently noisy and in order to make sense of it, we first have to clean it.
 The process of cleaning OPM data is referred to as **preprocessing** and its goal is to minimise the impact of variables unrelated to your experimental protocol on the data.
 These extraneous variables typically include participant's head movements, equipment-related artefacts and physiological processes such as breathing and heartbeats.
 In simple terms, preprocessing aims to separate the neuronal signal from other signals acquired during the experiment.

-This page goes through an example preprocssing pipeline for a sensor-level evoked repsonse analysis.
+This page goes through an example preprocssing pipeline for a sensor-level evoked response analysis.

 ## Data import